luis02lopez/mindsciences-cg/README.md

 ("NET_ADMIN" needed for docker firewall blocking)

-Try sshing at least 8 times in another terminal session to simulate the brute-force attack:
+Try sshing at least 3 times for a minute in another terminal session to simulate the brute-force attack:

 $ ssh 0.0.0.0

-Monitor and alarming of CPU load is running with cron.
+SSH protection, monitor and alarming of CPU load is running with cron.

 Monitor CPU and check list of banned IP's status page here: